WestDRI/wgpages/content/chapel202203/chapel-01-base.md

 ```

 Multi-locale is provided by `chapel-ofi` module on OmniPath clusters such as Cedar, and by `chapel-ucx` module on
 InfiniBand clusters such as Graham, Béluga, Narval.
-Multi-locale Chapel includes the parallel launcher for the right
+Since multi-locale Chapel includes a parallel launcher for the right
-interconnect architecture.
+interconnect type, there is no single Chapel module for all cluster architectures.

 ## Running Chapel codes inside a Docker container